 Found a lost pet?

-- San Diego Humane Society is admitting stray animals at all three locations between the hours of 9 a.m. and 6 p.m., Tuesday through Sunday.
-Please schedule an admissions appointment online.
+- San Diego Humane Society is admitting stray animals at El Cajon, Escondido, Oceanside and San Diego campus locations between the hours of 9 a.m. and 6 p.m., Tuesday through Sunday.

-- If you find a stray animal outside of these hours and are able to keep the animal overnight, please do so, and call us in the morning.
-If you are unable to safely care for the animal overnight, call us during the hours of 7:30 a.m. to 10 p.m., or call your local law enforcement agency outside those hours, and they will contact our on-call Humane Officers.
+- If you find a stray animal after hours and are able to keep the animal overnight, please do so.
+If you are unable to safely care for the animal overnight, call 619-299-7012 or call your local law enforcement agency for next steps.

-- If you are in a position to keep the animal in your home while searching for his family, please consider doing so.
-Visit our lost and found page for tips on searching for an owner, and notify us by email at [email protected] to file a report so we can assist you with reuniting the pet with his family.
+- If you are in a position to keep the animal in your home while searching for their family, please consider doing so.
+Visit our lost and found page for tips on searching for an owner and to file a found animal report so we can assist you with reuniting the pet with his family.

 What about a healthy adult cat or kittens living outside?

 - We will not be accepting cats who live outside unless they are sick or injured.
 This decision has been made due to our temporary reduction of elective surgeries, including spay/neuter procedures, at the guidance of public health and shelter medicine specialists.
 You can learn more here.